mhfarahani/Venmo_transaction_graph/README.md

 The code includes three classes namely: Graph, Vertex, and DataStorage.

-The Graph class was implemented based on "Adjacency List" approach where vertices are stored in a dictionary.
+The Graph class works based on "Adjacency List" approach.

-The DataStructure class stores the information of the edges of the graph in a dictionary in which the timestamps of the transactions are used as the key.
-The vertices of edges of the graph for each timestamp are stored in a set data structure under the dictionary keys.
-Therefore, the set of all the edges of a specific timestamp can be accessed in O(1).
-Additionally, the operations on the set are add(), remove(), and pop() which are also done in O(1).
+The DataStructure class stores the information of the edges of the graph in a dictionary.
+The timestamps of the transactions are used as the key.
+The vertices of each edge create a tuple which is stored in a set under the corespounding dictionary key (i.e. timestamp).
+Therefore, the set of all the edges for a specific timestamp can be accessed in O(1).
+In addition, the operations on the set are add(), remove(), and pop() for which the performance is in O(1).

 As the stream of timestamps is provided to the code, new timestamps are placed in a priority queue using the heapq module.
-Furethermore, any transation that fall out of the T seconds window will be expired.
-For these transations, the timestamp are removed from the priority queue, their data will be removed from DataStructure, and their correspounding edges in the graph are removed.
+Furethermore, any transation that fall out of the T seconds window will be evicated.
+For these transactions, the timestamp are removed from the priority queue, and the correspunding of data and edges will be removed from the dataStructure and graph respectively.